Our aims for Maths are:

 The term ‘Mathematical Proficiency’ captures what it means for anyone to learn mathematics successfully.
-Mathematical proficiency consists of the following five components, or strands:
+Mathematical proficiency consists of the above five components, or strands.

 - Conceptual Understanding: A focus on the mathematical concept and vocabulary acquisition